spencerjolly/RPLB-acc/README.md

 <b>Under development:</b>

--functions do not currently automatically choose the starting time, ending time, or the temporal resolution
+-functions do not currently automatically choose the starting time, ending time, or the temporal resolution of the finite difference method.
+This means that they will not work as-is for very high laser powers or very tight focusing (i.e. there is a limit on the laser intensity) and the associated high electron energy.

 -The functions are all limited at the moment to Gaussian spectral profiles, effectively limiting the minimum pulse duration that can be properly simulated.
+For example with a wavelength of 800 nm the lower limit of the pulse duration is around 4 fs.

 <b>References:</b>